uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ### Device Simulation

-We also want to be able to test our device in Unity on our computer without having to build to the headset.
+We also want to be able to test our project in Unity on without having to build to the headset.

 - Go into **File > Project Settings** and open **Player Settings...**